 Grace Under Pressure: How to Manage Stress During the Sale of Your Home

-Even when you’re excited about what’s next, the process can feel heavy.
-Showings interrupt your routine.
-Timelines feel tight.
-Paperwork stacks up.
-Waiting on offers tests your patience.
+Even when you’re excited about what’s next, the process can feel overwhelming.
+Showings disrupt routines, timelines feel compressed, paperwork builds, and waiting on offers can test your patience.
+That’s a normal part of the experience.

 1. Start With Clarity, Not Chaos